posit-dev/publisher/extensions/vscode/README.md

 Everything is saved in the `.posit/` directory for easy reproducibility and collaboration.

-### Track all deployments for a project
+### Track all content for a project

-Easily track all deployments for a project with Posit Publisher.

-For example, create separate deployments for staging and production.
+If your project requires multiple pieces of content, Posit Publisher can manage them all inside VS Code or Positron.
+For example, deploy an API and an application to utilize it.

 ### Associate already deployed content